 Auto Accident Care

-Many car accidents or “whiplash” injuries are classified as “soft tissue” meaning that no bones are broken or internal injuries were sustained.
-Most patients go to the ER where x-rays are taken and they are told nothing is broken and given pain pills and muscle relaxers and sent home
+Many injuries sustained from being involved in a car accident are classified as “soft tissue” meaning that no bones are broken or internal injuries were suffered.
+Some patients go to the hospital where x-rays and/or CT scans are taken and they are told nothing is broken, given a medication, and released to follow up with a primary care provider.

-Whiplash: An injury to the cervical spine, or neck, and occurs when the muscles and other soft tissues are hyper-extended or hyper-flexed.
+Whiplash: An injury to the cervical spine, or neck, occurs when the muscles and other soft tissues are hyper-flexed and hyper-extended.

-Signs and Symptoms of Whiplash People who experience whiplash may develop one or more of the following symptoms, usually within the first two days after the accident:
+Signs and Symptoms of Whiplash: People who experience whiplash may develop one or more of the following symptoms, usually within the first few days after the accident:

 - Neck pain and stiffness